Skip to Content

 “The twins shared a placenta so there was concern throughout the pregnancy that one twin could actually steal blood from the other twin, causing one to get too much blood and the other not to get enough, effecting blood oxygen and nutrition.
 The outcome won’t be good for either twin,” Dr. Forschner says.

-Based on the ultra sound, Dr. Forschner suspected the babies’ had developed this condition, known as Twin to Twin Transfusion Syndrome, and immediately called Bronwen Kahn, MD, a high risk perinatologist at The HealthONE Center for Maternal Fetal Health to confirm the diagnosis.
+Based on the ultra sound, Dr. Forschner suspected the babies’ had developed this condition, known as Twin to Twin Transfusion Syndrome, and immediately called Bronwen Kahn, MD, a high-risk perinatologist at the Center for Maternal Fetal Health at HCA HealthONE Presbyterian St. Luke's to confirm the diagnosis.

 “We confirmed Dr. Forschner’s findings and knew we didn’t have time to waste.
 We needed to get Paula to Seattle immediately for a laser ablation surgery, a rare surgery that has to be done in utero,” Dr. Kahn says.